edwardsjk/heet/README.md

 The package provides 2 high level functions to account for outcome misclassification:
 1. `analysis_np` implements a nonparametric estimator to account for outcome misclassification.
 In this version of the estimator, the misclassification probabilities are computed empirically at each observed event time.
 2. `analysis_p` impelements a parametric estimator to account for outcome misclassification.
-In this version of the estimator, parametric functions for the misclassification probabilities are computed up through each observed event time.
+In this version of the estimator, parametric functions for the misclassification probabilities are computed up through each timepoint of interest in a piecewise manner.

 Both functions allow the user to specify the timepoints of interest `taus_`.
 If the only timepoint of interest is the end of follow-up, `taus_` should be set to a single value corresponding to the end of follow up.
 If the entire risk function is of interest, `taus_` should be a vector containing each observed event time.